 3. Vermeer’s use of color was particularly effective in creating vivid paintings

 Vermeer utilized the entire color spectrum in his paintings.
 The earthy hues of ochre and umber are offset by the rich and bold tone of lapis lazuli, the artist’s favored pigment.
 He used the expensive color lavishly and to great effect, as displayed in The Girl with the Wine Glass.

 Although it appears completely red, Vermeer painted a layer of lapis lazuli as the base, giving the material a bright sheen.
 Vermeer’s technical understanding reflects that of the Old Masters of the Italian Renaissance, particularly the observation that objects take on the tones of the things around them.

 2. Although his paintings sold for a much higher price than average, Vermeer was far from financially successful

 After Vermeer’s death in 1675, his wife and 11 children were left saddled with piles of debt.
-His wife attributed her late-husband’s demise to a mixture of stress, depression and frenzy, all brought on by financial difficulties.
+His wife attributed her late husband’s demise to a mixture of stress, depression and frenzy, all brought on by financial difficulties.
 She blamed the ongoing war between the Netherlands and France, claiming that the tumultuous political climate made it impossible for her late-husband to sell any of his own art, or broker anybody else’s.

 Although he had won a good reputation, Vermeer had never been a prolific painter, and the few pieces he did produce were largely purchased by a single collector, Peter van Riujven.
 This prevented demand from increasing enough to boost the value of his work.
-His preference for rich, and therefore expensive, colours probably didn’t help his financial situation either.
+His preference for rich, and therefore expensive, colors probably didn’t help his financial situation either.